Subletting and lodgers

 You should also tell your home insurer that you are taking a lodger or subtenant as it can affect your home insurance cover.

 You must not sublet the whole of your home or you will be in breach of your tenancy agreement.
 If we discover you are subletting the whole of your home (through our regular checks) we will take legal action to take back possession of the property.

 If you are a tenant you should notify us if there is any change to who shares your home with you.
 Information about who occupies your home is important and enables us to manage your tenancy effectively.

 For more help and advice, please contact Citizens Advice, your local council or a solicitor.

 What rights do lodgers and subtenants have?

-However, you must give your lodger or subtenant reasonable notice before they have to leave.
-This can be a verbal or written request.
+However, you must give your lodger or subtenant reasonable notice, verbally or in writing, before they have to leave.